sveltejs/svelte/site/content/docs/04-run-time.md

 ---

 The `onMount` function schedules a callback to run as soon as the component has been mounted to the DOM.
-It must be called during the component's initialisation (but doesn't need to live *inside* the component; it can be called from an external module).
+It must be called during the component's initialization (but doesn't need to live *inside* the component; it can be called from an external module).

 `onMount` does not run inside a [server-side component](/docs#run-time-server-side-component-api).